A wastewater tunnel beneath Malmö

 Number: a total of 11 shafts along the tunnel route

-Size: 4-45 metres in diameter.
-The shafts along the tunnel route are 4-15 metres in diameter.
-The shaft closest to Sjölunda is 45 metres in diameter to build the new pumping station.
+Size: usually 4–15 metres in diameter but the shaft closest to Sjölunda is 45 metres in diameter for building the new pumping station